Workforce Innovation and Opportunity Act (WIOA) federal funds are available in Connecticut to:

 - Workers seeking new skills

-In collaboration with Capital Workforce Partners, WIOA funds are available to eligible individuals enrolled in the following MCC credit and credit-free programs:
+In collaboration with Capital Workforce Partners, WIOA funds are available to eligible individuals enrolled in the following MCC credit and non-credit programs:

 * Students are also required to apply for financial aid for these programs.

-Visit catalogs for more information about MCC’s credit and credit-free programs.
+Visit the college’s catalogs for more information about MCC’s credit and non-credit programs.

-Students must complete a seven-step process (available in print form and listed below) before they can be officially enrolled as a WIOA-funded student at MCC.
+Students must complete the following steps before they can be officially enrolled as a WIOA-funded student at MCC.

-Credit-free students, please complete Step #1 and then go directly to Step #5.
+Non-credit students, please complete Step 1 and then go directly to Step 5.

 - Hartford: 3580 Main St., 860-256-3875